 Accommodations Near Neuschwanstein Castle

-A trip to the Schwangau area around Neuschwanstein will definitely take a full day.
+A day tour to the Schwangau area around Neuschwanstein will definitely take a full day.
 If you want to explore more in the area and are looking for overnight accommodations, you'll want to look for hotels in Schwangau or Füssen.
-You might be able to find a vacation home or apartment nearby too.

 There are actually a lot of places in the area so you should be able to find something close by.
 That being said, if you do plan on staying overnight, you would want to book a hotel well in advance due to the popularity of this region.